What is Transactional Funding?

 Here’s how transactional funding works:

-- When the wholesaler/investor finds an end-buyer, they will sign a new purchase agreement (the B-to-C transaction) to purchase the property at a higher price and close on the same day as the A-to-B transaction.
+- When the wholesaler finds an end-buyer, they will sign a new purchase agreement (the B-to-C transaction) to purchase the property at a higher price and close on the same day as the A-to-B transaction.

 How to Qualify for Transactional Funding

-Most lenders who participate in transactional funding will require the investor/borrower to have an end-buyer under contract with proof of the end-buyer’s funds to complete the B-to-C transaction (proof of the end-buyers earnest deposit may also be needed).
+Most lenders who participate in transactional funding will require the wholesaler/borrower to have an end-buyer under contract with proof of the end-buyer’s funds to complete the B-to-C transaction (proof of the end-buyers earnest deposit may also be needed).

 The lender may also pull a credit report and background checks on the borrower to verify there are no background issues, collections or judgments against the borrower.
 They may also do some basic due diligence on the property itself, including a desktop valuation and taking pictures of the interior and exterior.